Sunday, October 25, 2020

 I was finally in the Middle Himalayas.
 A dream turned into a reality.

-The hotel's roof deck restaurant is where I get the most beautiful view of the Dhauladhar as I have breakfast.
-It's a picturesque view as if heaven is real.
-India is genuinely the Home of the Gods, and I felt the Divinity of the place.
-A soulful solitude in a paradise closer to heaven.
+I had breakfast at the hotel's roof deck restaurant and had the most beautiful view of the Dhauladhar.
+It's a picturesque view as if heaven were real.
+India is genuinely the Home of the Gods, and I felt the Divinity of the place—a soulful solitude in a paradise closer to heaven.

-I will never forget Dharamshala.
-A wondrous place in the Indian State of Himachal Pradesh.
-I will always remember the beautiful and natural scenery and never forget the Naddi people of Naddi Village.
+I will never forget Dharamshala, a wondrous place in the Indian State of Himachal Pradesh.
+I will never forget the beautiful natural scenery and the Naddi people of Naddi Village.

 ©️ 2020 Del Cusay